Biasless Language Models Learn Unnaturally: How LLMs Fail to Distinguish the Possible from the Impossible: Limitations

 While we expand coverage relative to previous work, our experiments rely on a limited number of perturbations and languages, which cannot capture the full diversity of the typological landscape.
 Future work could apply the same methodologies to a larger set of linguistic phenomena and perturbations to strengthen our conclusions.

-Second, the perplexity curve metric used in the Typology experiment does not suffice as a complete explanation of typological asymmetries, as there are many other factors that shape the typology other than learning asymmetries and innate biases.
-Future work could embed the learning component within a model of cultural evolution, in which small learning asymmetries may be amplified across generations (See \citealp{KirbyDowmanGriffiths:2007}, \citealp{NiyogiBerwick:2009}, \citealp{BrochhagenFrankeRooij:2018}, among others).
+Moreover, the perplexity curve metric used in our experiments does not suffice as a complete explanation of typological asymmetries, as there are many other factors that shape the typology other than learning asymmetries and innate biases.
+Future work could embed the learning component within a model of cultural evolution, in which small learning asymmetries may be amplified across generations (see \citealp{KirbyDowmanGriffiths:2007}, \citealp{NiyogiBerwick:2009}, and \citealp{BrochhagenFrankeRooij:2018}, among others).

-Third, our experiments rely on GPT-2.
-This choice was made to allow for direct comparison with the methodology in \citet{KalliniPapadimitriouFutrellMahowaldPotts:2024}, as we had attempted to replicate their results.
-Without an intentional explanation as to why GPT-2 fails on these benchmarks, it is possible that the results would not extend straightforwardly to state-of-the-art models.
-Future work could investigate whether our conclusions hold for larger-scale models or for models of comparable size with alternative architectures.
+Another limitation is that our experiments rely on GPT-2.
+This choice was made to allow for direct comparison with the methodology in \citet{KalliniPapadimitriouFutrellMahowaldPotts:2024} who relied on GPT-2 alone as well.
+It is possible that the results would not extend to state-of-the-art LLMs.
+Future work could investigate whether either conclusion holds for larger-scale models.